Author

 While organizations put a lot of effort into optimizing their compute resources, they ignore storage resource optimization and overprovision the storage resources to ensure uptime and that the applications run smoothly.

-In our research to explore the significant contributory factors to the cloud bill, we came across a Virtana report, State of the Hybrid Cloud Storage, which mentions that out of 350 cloud decision makers that were interviewed, 94% of them said that their storage cost is rising, with over 54% confirming that their storage cost is growing at a relatively faster rate than the overall cloud bill.
+A Virtana report, State of the Hybrid Cloud Storage, mentions that out of 350 cloud decision makers that were interviewed, 94% of them said that their storage cost is rising.

 Going one step further, we performed a storage audit for some industry leaders.
 We found that, on average, these organizations were spending 40% of their cloud cost due to storage spending.